awfullycrispy/GodotDebugMenu/README.md

 4. Open debug_menu.gd and edit the following variables:
   - TOGGLE_INPUT_MAP  :  put the name of the action created in step 3 here
   - DEFAULT_MENU_VISIBLE  :  set to true if you don't want the menu to be hidden by default when the project runs
+  - DEFAULT_FPS_COUNTER  :  set to false if you don't want the menu to contain an FPS counter by default
   - _loaded_ui_scene  :  update the preload path to debug_menu_ui.tscn
   - _loaded_item_scene  :  debug_menu_item.tscn